 According to a spokesperson for the Nevada County Board of Supervisors, this is the first time they’ve heard about Colfax’s efforts to join Nevada County.

 “We share Colfax’s disdain for all things down the hill,” said spokesperson Bethany Millbright.
 “But this will require negotiations with Placer County.
-And we’re already getting angry messages from district 4 who are think this has something to do with Mexican migrants.
-Needless to say, there’s a lot of work ahead for us.”
+And we’re already getting angry messages from district four who think this has something to do with Mexican migrants.
+There’s a lot of work ahead for us.”